 On this page, you can check the New Zealand visa policy and discover the requirements to travel to New Zealand for your nationality.

 The NZ visa policy determines the requirements which a foreign citizen wishing to visit New Zealand must meet to travel to, enter, and remain within the country.

 The immigration policy of New Zealand varies depending on the traveler’s nationality, so you should check the New Zealand visa requirements for your country of passport before planning a trip.

-Passport holders from over 190 countries around the world are able to travel to New Zealand visa-free for stays of up 90 days.
-However, although an embassy visa is not required, all citizens of these countries must pre-register for a NZ eTA, a multiple entry electronic Travel Authority, and receive approval before traveling to New Zealand.
+Passport holders from over 190 countries around the world are able to travel to New Zealand visa-free for stays of up to 3 months.
+However, although an embassy visa is not required, all citizens of these countries must pre-register for a NZeTA, a multiple entry electronic Travel Authority, and receive approval before traveling to New Zealand.

 The only exception is citizens of Australia, who do not need to obtain travel authorization or an embassy visa in advance and are deemed to hold resident status in New Zealand upon arrival, under the Trans-Tasman travel arrangement.

 Foreign citizens not eligible for the online travel authority, or travelers who wish to visit New Zealand for periods of stay or purposes other than those permitted with an eTA, need a visa for New Zealand, from an embassy or consulate.

 Other nationalities not exempt from a visa are required to apply for one of the types of visa for New Zealand from a NZ embassy or consulate.

 No New Zealand visa bans for any nationalities are currently in place.